Cheddar Biscuits in a basket covered with a white and grey towel (with logo overlay)

 We make them almost any time we eat fish.
 Then I tend to eat any leftover biscuits for breakfast the next day.
 As long as they are stored in an airtight container, the biscuits can be eaten for a few days.

 Tyler loves helping in the kitchen.
-This is a recipe he can easily help with.
+This is a great recipe for him to help with.
 There’s a lot of mixing which is great for kids.
-And since they are drop biscuits, they don’t need to look perfect when they are done.
+And since they are drop biscuits, they don’t need to look perfect when they are done, and no need for a pastry cutter.

 Young boy in pajamas mixing cheddar biscuit dough in a semi-transparent plastic bowl at a granite countertop